akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Windows-Infrastructure/Windows-Server-Deployment/README.md

 ---

-# Infrastructure Overview
+## 🏗️ Infrastructure Overview

-The virtual lab environment consists of two machines running inside VirtualBox.
+The lab environment consists of a Domain Controller and a client machine configured within the same network to simulate a typical enterprise setup.

 ### Domain Controller